 We at TREC believe that no single entity can do it all.
 This is why we have chosen to bring in a number of partners that will invite innovative ideas and collaborations across stakeholders to go beyond individual district’s or school’s professional development efforts.

-The University of Arizona College of Education is leading the development of TREC along with 9 regional school districts, several charter schools, and 12 community organizations and governmental agencies.
+The University of Arizona College of Education is leading the development of TREC along with 9 regional school districts, several charter schools, and many community organizations and governmental agencies.
 All TREC committees and retreats include teachers as integral participants, as this is an effort to build from the ground up based on the needs of teachers.
 TREC is a collaborative effort to support the region’s teachers.

 The professional development approach we are building is driven by the premise that teachers are professionals and should have more choice in advancing their careers.